TimothySamson/TimothySamson.github.io/_posts/2023-07-04-fibonacci-haskell.md

 ---
-title: Fibonacci, Zero to Hero
+title: From Fibonacci to Haskell with some spicy mathematics
 author: tim
 date: 2023-06-30 11:33:00 +0800
 categories: [non-fiction, programming]